asyrul21/reso-ui/README.md

 4. Loading-Component and Loading-Container has been combined to form 1 component: Loading-Container, with a _type_ prop.
 For Layer type (previously Component Loader), with width has been made `fit-content`.
 May need to change widths of table containers accordingly.

+5. Popup-container renamed to Modal

-5. All components now have an optional prop _theme_
+6. All components now have an optional prop _theme_

 # Development Setup